MicrosoftDocs/OfficeDocs-SharePoint/migration/Box-to-OneDrive-and-SharePoint-migration-guide.md

 The following table maps your current Box sharing experience with OneDrive.

-### External permission Best Practices
+### External permission best practices

 Microsoft’s recommendation is to not handle external sharing during the act of migration.
 Rather, assess existing external sharing content and then reshare post migration per the following guidelines:

 - Audit external permissions on the Box content source using the Collaborations report (generated through the Box Admin Console)
 - Determine whether that content is worthy to remain externally shared
-- If you decide the content is to remain externally shared, determine whether that content is suited for OneDrive or team libraries based on the *"What content goes where"* above guidance
+- If you decide the content is to remain externally shared, determine whether that content is suited for OneDrive personal libraries or shared libraries based on the *"What content goes where"* above guidance
-- **OneDrive**: reshare files externally with the appropriate external users after the migration
+- For **OneDrive** personal libraries:  reshare files externally with the appropriate external users after the migration
-- **Team document libraries**:<br>
+- For **Shared libraries**:<br>
     - Where possible, leverage the collaboration and security benefits of grouping external partner specific content in a dedicated SharePoint team site.
 Read more details here: [Use Office 365 SharePoint Online as a business-to-business (B2B) extranet solution](https://support.office.com/en-us/article/Use-Office-365-SharePoint-Online-as-a-business-to-business-B2B-extranet-solution-7b087413-165a-4e94-8871-4393e0b9c037).<br>
     - If content cannot be grouped as such, then externally reshare on the file or folder level in the target team library.

-### What is the difference between OneDrive and SharePoint?
-OneDrive is your file explorer in the cloud.
-Use it to store and protect your files and share them with colleagues, inside and outside shared with you by others, or through your teams.

-Behind the scenes, all files in Office 365 are actually stored in a content service called SharePoint: the files you see as your personal files, the files you see on intranet sites powered by SharePoint, and the files you work with in Teams, Yammer and Outlook.
-SharePoint is always there, helping manage and protect your files, and powering content collaboration across Office 365.

-You don’t have to compromise; get all the power of SharePoint and work with files wherever you want.

-- Work with files in OneDrive app on the web, mobile, or File Explorer on Windows and Finder on Mac
-- Work with files in the context of your group, team, or site
-- Work with files directly in the Office applications